wri/hansen_ee_processing/README.md

 <a name='htiles'></a>
 #### Hansen Tiles

-Do to the earthengine limits discussed [here](https://groups.google.com/forum/#!topic/google-earth-engine-developers/wU4NNoWTD70) we had to process the tiles in 2 steps:
+Due to the earthengine limits discussed [here](https://groups.google.com/forum/#!topic/google-earth-engine-developers/wU4NNoWTD70) tile processing happens in 2 (and a half) steps:

-1. Export Tiles for zoom-levels 12-7, And export an earthengine asset for zoom-level 7
+1. Export Tiles for zoom-levels 12-7, and export an earthengine asset for zoom-level 7
 2. Export Tiles for zoom-levels 7-2

 The code can be run via the command line: